 Stay anyway, as cycle stock inventory is one of the most important inventory management techniques.
-It is the portion of your stock that will make or break your business.
+It is the portion of your stock that will make or break your business whether you have a B2B business or use a direct to consumer business model.
 So, it's important to be able to track and understand it.

-We'll walk you through the basics of cycle inventory, the average time for cycling, and give you tips on how to manage yours.
+We'll walk you through the basics of cycle inventory (see what is inventory), the average time for cycling, and give you tips on how to manage yours.

 Cycle Inventory Definition